filipgrano/shfy/doc/cligpt.md

 ## Shell Completion
 cligpt can also be used as a shell completion tool.
 It can be configured to run automatically when you press a key combination (e.g. Ctrl-G) before pressing Enter.
 This way, you can type a command or description and press the key combination to get a suggested command.
 This is especially useful when you don't remember the exact command you need, but you know what it should do.

-Completion is currently supported for Bash, Zsh, and PowerShell.
+Completion is currently supported for Bash and Zsh.
 More shells can probably be supported by adding a completion script for them.
 If you want to add support for a shell, please open an issue or a pull request.

 ### BASH
 Assuming cligpt_completion is in your $PATH.
 Add the following to your .bashrc or .bash_profile file: